partigabor/phd-thesis-viz/README.md

-# Visualizations for the PhD thesis of Gábor Parti, prepared at The Hong Kong Polytechnic University during 2022.

 **⚓ This project is still under review and revision, all content here is tentative! ⚓**

+# Visualizations for the PhD thesis of Gábor Parti

-## Visualizations hosted on this repository:
+## Visualizations and maps hosted on this repository:

 ### Chapter 4.
 The Spices